Lungs are balloon like structures in the body whose purpose is gas exchange.

 Mechanics of Respiration

-Thorax is rigid structure to protect the vital organs that it contains but flexible and pliable enough to permit chest expansion with breathing.
+Thorax is a rigid structure to protect the vital organs that it contains but flexible and pliable enough to permit chest expansion with breathing.

 The rigidity is provided by the bones, cartilage and supportive tissue.
 Various joints significant changes in size and shape.
 The 12 pairs of ribs provide the structural foundation of the chest.